dribnet/purvs/README.md

 ## PS2 MDDN 242 2018
 I wanted to play around with the colour, stroke and transparency.
-For this design I changed made it black and white.
-I like the simplicity of that colour scheme and I think it works well with transparency.
-I made the stroke width smaller, I like it like this because it makes the letters look less crowed and more delicate.
-I only put a stroke around the smaller circle to make it stand out a little and to make the line match better with the rest of the letter.
+For this design I wanted to try using bright colours.
+I swapped out the black of the previous design for a pink/red.
+The stroke is not white, instead it is a very light pink.
+I did this to make it more cohesive with the overall colour scheme.
+I made the stroke of the smaller circle thinner than the stroke of the line and bigger circle, so they would stand out a little more.

 The eight parameters per letter are now: